Amsterdam/amsterdam-app-frontend/README.md

 ## Installation

 The [React Native docs](https://reactnative.dev/docs/environment-setup) offer a good overview of how to set up your development environment.
-To summarize:
+Specific instructions for this project:

 - Clone the repository
   - from Azure: `git clone git@ssh.dev.azure.com:v3/CloudCompetenceCenter/Amsterdam-App/Amsterdam-App amsterdam-app-frontend`
   - or from GitHub: `git clone git@github.com:Amsterdam/amsterdam-app-frontend.git`
 - Set Node version
+  - Install the used node version:
+    - Linux/MacOS: `nvm install`
-  - Install the used node version: Linux/MacOS: `nvm install`, Windows: `nvm install $(Get-Content .nvmrc)`
+    - Windows: `nvm install $(Get-Content .nvmrc)`
+  - Select the used node version
+    - Linux/MacOS: `nvm use`
-  - Select the used node version: Linux/MacOS: `nvm use`, Windows: `nvm use $(Get-Content .nvmrc)`
+    - Windows: `nvm use $(Get-Content .nvmrc)`
 - Install Node dependencies: `npm i`.
 - For iOS development, install other dependencies:
   - Check if you have Ruby Gems (`gem -v`), if not, install via homebrew `brew install brew-gem` or https://rubygems.org/